-The three requirements above, and others pertaining to departments, faculty who teach with GSIs, and continuing GSIs, can be found in the Graduate Council’s Policy on Appointment and Mentoring of GSIs.
+The three requirements above—as well as others pertaining to departments, faculty who teach with GSIs, and continuing GSIs—can be found in the Graduate Council’s Policy on Appointment and Mentoring of GSIs.

 Additionally, all first-time GSIs must attend an hour-long Academic Student Employee orientation session.
 You must register for this session through the UCB Learning Center; you will need to log in via Blu using your Calnet ID and password.
 In order to register, you will need to have been entered into the Personnel Payroll System (PPS) by your department, and you will need a valid CalNet ID number.
 You should be able to sign up on line beginning two days after the start date of your appointment.
 If you are unable to gain access to the UCB Learning Center online registration system, please contact your department administrator for assistance, or Labor Relations (510-642-7414).

 Every time you are appointed as a GSI, the department or unit that hires you will provide an official Letter of Appointment.
 Please read the letter carefully as it states who your supervisor is, what dates you need to be on campus, and the specific dates of your appointment.
-If you have questions that cannot be answered in your department, university-wide information and policies on your appointment can be found in the Graduate Division’s document What You Need to Know about being a GSI, GSR, Reader, or Tutor and the labor agreement that covers your position as a GSI.
+If you have questions that cannot be answered in your department, university-wide information and policies on your appointment can be found in the Graduate Division’s document GSI, GSR, Reader and Tutor Guide and the labor agreement that covers your position as a GSI.
 In addition to the Letter of Appointment and supplemental information the department must provide, the faculty member you are working with is expected to meet with you prior to the beginning of the semester to discuss expectations and your responsibilities in the course.

 Several departments hire GSIs from other departments.
 The first thing you should do is go to the Human Resources web page, where you will find a list of departments, contact people, and the number of GSI position each department projects it will have for the coming semester.
 Email the contact person in those departments that you feel you might be qualified to teach in.
 The departmental contact person will let you know whether the they are currently hiring GSIs from outside the department and what the application process is to become a GSI there.